bautheac/GICS/README.md

-Although GICS is self-contained with consumption value on its own, it belongs to [finRes](https://bautheac.github.io/finRes/) where it helps with data wrangling and exploration.
+Although GICS is self-contained with consumption value on its own, it belongs to [finRes](https://bautheac.github.io/finRes/) where it helps with data wrangling and analysis.